NCEAS/2016-postdoc-training/05-code-versioning/1-code_versioning_basics.md

 ## Why do I need that again?

-Well let's start with a great example:
+Well let's start with a great example of why versioning can help:

 <img style="align: left;width: 420px;" src=images/phd_comics_final.png />